php-fig/fig-standards/proposed/phpdoc.md

 be removed in a future version as it has become obsolete or its usage is otherwise not recommended.

+It is RECOMMENDED to specify a version number denoting the version in which it has been deprecated (similar to @since).

-This tag MAY also contain a version number up till which it is guaranteed to be included in the software.
-Starting with the given version will the function be removed or may be removed without further notice.
+The tag MAY specify a second version number in which it is scheduled for removal and up till which it is guaranteed to be included in the software.
+Starting with the given version it MAY be removed without further notice.

-It is RECOMMENDED to provide an additional description stating why the associated element is deprecated.
+It MAY provide an additional description stating why the associated element is deprecated.

 If it is superceded by another method it is RECOMMENDED to add a @see tag in the same 'PHPDoc' pointing to the new element.